-&lt;sup>1 Unless otherwise approved through Plymouth University's Academic Development and Partnerships Committee University of Plymouth Academic Partnerships Programme Quality Handbook UK Page 9 of 59
+Unless otherwise approved through Plymouth University's Academic Development and Partnerships Committee University of Plymouth Academic Partnerships Programme Quality Handbook UK Page

 PS2.
 Brief Description of the Programme

 The FdA Business and Management provides a challenging curriculum which addresses major concepts, values, principles and rules within the business and general management sector.
 Staff, qualified in a range of subject areas (Law, Business, Finance), collaborate with colleagues representing the diverse range of the sector to ensure the programme consistently meets local and national sector requirements.
 This collaboration ensures thorough embedding of work based and related learning in to the programme and supports the application of theory into practice.